-In addition to post-drill debriefings conducted by each building-level emergency response team, each building will complete a drill evaluation form that will be submitted to the district-wide safety team for periodic review, which includes observations from the drill as well as any additional feedback obtained from building personnel.
+In addition to post-drill debriefings conducted by each building-level emergency response planning team, each building will complete a drill evaluation form that will be submitted to the district-wide safety team for periodic review, which includes observations from the drill as well as any additional feedback obtained from building personnel.
 Changes to procedures are made as needed.
-The district-wide safety team should evaluate communications and transportation systems during emergencies.34
+The district-wide safety team should evaluate communications and transportation systems during emergencies.43

-Each Building-level Emergency Response Team and representatives of the District administration engage in tabletop exercises facilitated by the district's emergency management consultant.
+Each Building-level Emergency Response Planning Team and representatives of the District administration engage in tabletop exercises facilitated by the district's emergency management consultant.
 Emergency response agencies are encouraged to participate in these exercises.
 The district may opt to conduct functional exercises with emergency response agencies to involve staff, students and parents in realistic drills.
-The school board will ensure that information about drills be provided in the teacher's manual or handbook.
-35
+Such exercises may not include students without written consent from parents or persons in parental relation.44 The school board will ensure that information about drills be provided in the teacher's manual or handbook.45